 FIFA's six confederations represent different regions of the world: UEFA (Europe), CAF (Africa), CONCACAF (North and Central America), CONMEBOL (South America), OFC (New Zealand and South Pacific island nations) and AFC (Asia).

 In addition to the World Cup, which takes place every four years, FIFA organizes the FIFA Club World Cup, which began in 2000.
 Seven men's teams participate: winners from each of the six confederations, plus the winning team from the host country.
-A similar tournament for women's teams was proposed in 2015.

 May 21, 1904 - FIFA is founded in Paris, to promote international football (soccer) tournaments.